Please note: A copy of these policies will be provided to you via email after you’ve completed the registration process.

 6) Refund policy for students:

-(a) If written notice of withdrawal is received by the institution or a student is dismissed before 10% of the period of instruction specified in the contract has elapsed, the institution may retain 30% of the tuition due under the contract.
+(a) If written notice of withdrawal is received by the institution or a student is dismissed within 14 days after registration and full payment of tuition, the institution may retain 30% of the tuition due under the contract.

 – Courses 10 weeks or less that provide students access to an online module(s) immediately following their online course registration, will be deemed to have started as soon as they are emailed their online access link to the module(s).